 Aylesham Medical Practice & Wingham SurgerySurgery Profile

 Aylesham Medical Practice and Wingham Surgery are part of South Kent Coast CCG.
-As from June 2018 we have over 6800 patients registered with the Practice.
-The two practices serve a large rural area extending from Upstreet and Plucks Gutter in the north-west, down to Shepherdswell in the south-east extremity.
+As from December 2021 we have over 8009 patients registered with the Practice.
+The two practices serve a large rural area extending from Upstreet and Plucks Gutter in the north-west, down to Shepherdswell in the South-East extremity.

-Morning walk-in surgeries are currently run on both sites between 08.30 – 10.00am, with any emergencies being seen after this.
-Afternoon surgeries are two hours long, and start at either 15.30 or 16.00hours.
+Morning surgeries are currently run between 08.30 – 12.30.
+Afternoon surgeries are two hours long, and run between the hours of 14.00 – 17.30 hours.
 Patients may attend either surgery.
 These hours are flexible and may be altered with in-coming new members of staff.
-We hold a walk-in surgery in the mornings with a cut off time of 10.00am and half of the evening appointments are pre-book able with the other half being released on the day.
-Our walk in morning clinics at Aylesham Medical Practice are held by our highly qualified Nurse Practitioners who are specialized in working alongside a GP.
+Half of the appointments are pre-book able with the other half being released on the day.
+Our clinics at Aylesham Medical Practice are held by our highly qualified Nurse Practitioners who are specialized in working alongside a GP.
 If they are unable to deal with your presenting problem they will ensure that you see a GP whilst you are there.

-Minor surgery and IUCD insertions are currently only performed at Aylesham.
-However, nurse-led diabetes, respiratory clinics, contraceptive implants and childhood immunisation are available at both sites.
+Minor surgery, IUCD insertions, contraceptive implants and childhood immunisations are currently only performed at Aylesham.
+However, nurse-led diabetes and respiratory clinics are available at both sites.
 Home visits are available for the terminally ill and housebound patients, other home visits are at the discretion of the Doctor.